-Finding the right zero waste makeup brands can seem almost impossible… so here’s a huge list of options that will fit everyone’s needs and budget!
+Finding the right zero waste makeup brands can seem almost impossible… so here’s a huge list of options – which keeps growing! – that will fit everyone’s needs and budget!

 But first a look at why we should care about low-waste beauty – because there are plenty of reasons for it!
 Then onto why you’re actually here, the list of zero waste makeup brands!

 Walk through any store with cosmetics and you’ll be struck by the amount of packaging attached to a seemingly endless amount of items lining the walls.
 They seem beautiful but…